ALL Metrics

 Methods

 This quasi-experimental study aimed to examine the effectiveness of hypnobirthing, music therapy, and their combination in alleviating LBP among third-trimester pregnant women.
 A total of 200 participants were divided into four groups: hypnobirthing (n=50), music therapy (n=50), a combination group (n=50), and a control group receiving standard antenatal care (n=50).
+The study was conducted at four Community Health Centers (Puskesmas) in Palembang City, South Sumatra Province, Indonesia.
 Pain levels were assessed before and after the intervention using the Visual Analog Scale (VAS).
+The statistical analyses used included the Paired Sample t-test, One-Way ANOVA, and Post hoc comparisons using Tukey HSD test for mean pain scores between the groups.

 Results